Port Vila, Vanuatu

 Vanuatu has a long history of mosquito-borne diseases such as dengue.
 In 2017, there has been up to 3,000 suspected cases of dengue in Vanuatu.

 The World Mosquito Program and the Vanuatu health authorities are working together to pilot an innovative approach to protect people from mosquito-borne diseases such as dengue, Zika and chikungunya.

 The initiative will be rolled out across Port Vila and surrounding areas in 2018, with the support of government and local communities.
 The project is being funded and supported by the Australian Government’s innovationXchange.

 The World Mosquito Program's approach involves releasing mosquitoes that carry Wolbachia, natural and safe bacteria that reduce the ability of Aedes aegypti mosquitoes to pass viruses between people.
 The mosquitoes we release breed with the wild mosquitoes, passing Wolbachia to their offspring.

-In our other project sites, long-term monitoring shows that Wolbachia is self-sustaining at high levels in our international project sites up to seven years after release.
+In our other project sites, long-term monitoring shows that Wolbachia is self-sustaining at high levels in our international project sites up to eight years after release.
 In areas where high levels of Wolbachia are present, we have not seen any dengue outbreaks.

 If you have any questions about the project, please contact us.